Rajpratik71/recitations/recitation-10.md

 See the end of Lippman 5th ed 16.1.1, "Template Compilation" for a more thorough explanation.

-#### Anecdote: Template metaprogramming to an extreme ####

-One really nice feature about templates is that, although they take a long time to compile, they're incredibly fast running.
-There's literally no overhead during execution for a templated class, because they're just turned into the code that you would have written yourself anyways.

-There's a really cool Bayesian statistics project at Columbia run by Andrew Gelman's group called Stan http://mc-stan.org/.
-It's very fast to run complicated statistical models (under a second for moderate sizes, where competitors would be several minutes), in part because the whole thing very extensively uses C++ templates.
-However it comes at the cost of 30-60 second compilations every time you want to create a new model (even just a tiny tweak).
-This is also because of the C++ templates, which mean it has to recompile a huge amount of code every time.
-By using templates the code is a little trickier to write, longer to compile, but the end result is execution times that are as fast as hand written code, with significantly more flexibility for the end user.
-This lets them have end users write whatever models they want, at basically no cost in slowness.

 #### Alternate Template Motivation ####